Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/module-exports.md

 - as a convenience, pre-built CJS for latest ES (https://node.green/) supported by the oldest active LTS node (https://nodejs.org/en/about/releases/ or https://github.com/nodejs/Release)
 - for modules in Typescript, trying to use the latest Typescript, best effort.
+- while webpack is not used in this repo(*), we acknowledge that it's widely used and thus aim to support its latest version
+  - unfortunately we have an old webpack for netlify-lambda

 See below more exact numbers.